 Once an emulator $\boldeta(\btheta,\bY)$ is available, we model the observational data $\bZ$,

-where $\bepsilon \sim N(\mathbf{0},\sigma^2 \mathbf{I})$ is independently and identically distributed observational error and $\bdelta$ is a data-model discrepancy term.
-The discrepancy $\bdelta$ is also modeled as a Gaussian process, thus $\bdelta\sim N(\mathbf{0},\bSigma_d(\bxi_d))$ with a spatial covariance matrix $\bSigma_d(\bxi_d)$ between the locations $\bs_1,\dots,\bs_n$ and a vector of covariance parameters $\bxi_d$.
-The details regarding the specification of the covariance function are provided in Section \ref{subsection:calibration}.
-This discrepancy term is crucial for parameter calibration \citep[cf.][]{bayarri2007computer, bhat2010computer}.
-Note that this problem is ill-posed without any prior information for $\bxi_d$, so an informative prior is necessary.
+where $\bepsilon\sim N(\mathbf{0},\sigma^2 \mathbf{I})$ is an independently and identically distributed observational error and $\bdelta$ is a data-model discrepancy term.
+The discrepancy $\bdelta$ is also modeled as a Gaussian process, thus, $\bdelta\sim N(\mathbf{0},\bSigma_d(\bxi_d))$ with a spatial covariance matrix $\bSigma_d(\bxi_d)$ between the locations $\bs_1,\ldots,\bs_n$ and a vector of covariance parameters~$\bxi_d$.
+The details regarding the specification of the covariance function are provided in Section~\ref {subsectioncalibration}.
+This discrepancy term is crucial for parameter calibration [cf. \citet{bayarri2007computer,bhat2010computer}].
+Note that this problem is ill posed without any prior information for $\bxi_d$, so an informative prior is necessary.
 Our inference for $\btheta$, $\bxi_d$ and $\sigma^2$ is based on their resulting posterior distribution.

-\subsection{Challenges with High-Dimensional Data}
+\subsection{Challenges with high-dimensional data}

-High-dimensional datasets pose considerable computational challenges due to the expensive likelihood function calculations that involve high-dimensional matrix computations.
-For instance, in the calibration problem described in Section \ref{section:example}, the dimensionality of the model output and the observational data is $n=984$ in the 2-D case and $n=61,051$ in the 3-D case, with $p=250$.
-The latter example involves prohibitive computations with na\"{\i}ve implementations (discussed and explained in Section A1 in the Online Supplement).
-For instance, with $n$-dimensional climate model outputs at $p$ different parameter settings, evaluation of the likelihood function requires $\mathcal{O}(n^3p^3)$ operations. { Therefore, numerical methods such as Newton-Raphson or MCMC algorithms become infeasible.
+High-dimensional data sets pose considerable computational challenges due to the expensive likelihood function calculations that involve high-dimensional matrix computations.
+For instance, in the calibration problem described in Section~\ref{sectionexample}, the dimensionality of the model output and the observational data is $n=984$ in the 2-D case and $n={}$61,051 in the 3-D case, with $p=250$.
+The latter example involves prohibitive computations with na\"{\i}ve implementations (discussed and explained in Section~A1 in the supplementary material [\citet{chang2013fastsupplement}]).
+For instance, with $n$-dimensional climate model outputs at $p$ different parameter settings, evaluation of the likelihood function requires $\mathcal{O}(n^3p^3)$ operations.
+Therefore, numerical methods such as Newton--Raphson or MCMC algorithms become infeasible.

-\section{Model Calibration with High-Dimensional Spatial Data}
+\section{Model calibration with high-dimensional spatial data}